how power1 gets done has new rule sets emerging

 most people are out of step with the new pace of power2

-what does the data say?3
+what do the data say?3

 - power |ˈpou(ə)r|noun